Raidriar796/Resonite-On-Steam-Deck/README.md

 ## Native or Proton

-Native is currently not recommended, as it requires manual fixing and runs in OpenGL as well as many other issues.
-You'll likely want to use Proton to get a remotely usable experience.
+Native is currently not recommended, as it has many issues the Windows build doesn't.
+Proton is selected for you so there's not much you need to do.

-By default Steam will download the Windows build with Proton 9 selected for you, in order to use the native version you will need to force it in Resonite's properties (`Properties < Compatibility`).
-From there you can choose [Steam-Play-None](<https://github.com/Scrumplex/Steam-Play-None>)
+If you still want to use the native build, you will need to force it in Resonite's properties (`Properties < Compatibility`).
+From there you can choose Steam-Linux-Runtime or [Steam-Play-None](<https://github.com/Scrumplex/Steam-Play-None>)

 All tested & working Proton versions:
 - Proton 8